netlify/staticgen/source/making-of.md

 # The Making of StaticGen

-How do you build an up to date scoreboard for Github projects as a CDN backed static site with no moving parts?
+How do you build an up to date scoreboard for GitHub projects as a CDN backed static site with no moving parts?

 The answer, of course, is a static site generator with some cool tooling around it.